No never means no

 Why this matters

-A planning system where "no" is followed by four separate mechanisms to achieve "yes" is not a system designed to say no. The 25.6% reapplication success rate and 26.8% withdraw-and-resubmit success rate may seem modest in isolation, but they compound: an applicant who is refused can seek reconsideration (71% overturn rate), appeal to the EPRT, withdraw and refile, or simply reapply.
+A planning system where "no" is followed by four separate mechanisms to achieve "yes" is not a system designed to say no. The 75.8% reapplication success rate and 78.1% withdraw-and-resubmit success rate are not modest at all: they compound with reconsideration (71% overturn rate), appeals, and outright reapplication, all available to the same applicant in sequence.
 At each stage, the odds tilt toward approval.
 The cumulative probability that a determined applicant eventually gets permission — through one pathway or another — is substantially higher than the headline refusal rate suggests.

 For ordinary citizens, the message is: if you can afford representation, "no" is negotiable.
 For developers, refusal is not an obstacle — it is a delay.
 Malta's planning system does not so much refuse development as delay it, and provides a well-defined series of mechanisms for those with resources and expertise to overcome initial refusals.